 Direct printing is not your usual Windows print

-Windows users don't see the direct printing activities take place.
-This mechanism is "behind the scenes" so to speak.
+Windows users don't see the direct printing activities taking place.
+This mechanism is "behind the scenes," so to speak.

 Setting up RPM for raw printing from other systems

-In this example, I've created a queue called testa but of course, the name is not the key issue.
-The LPD protocol requires you include a name to send the job to anyway.
+In this example, I've created a queue called tests, but of course, the name is not the key issue.
+The LPD protocol requires you to include a name to send the job to anyway.

 Add the raw print mechanism

-In RPM anything that sends data to an output, we refer to as an action.
+In RPM, we refer to anything that sends data to output as an action.
 In this case, the raw print mechanism is named the Raw Printer action.